AKA Blame Mercedes Lackey, Behind The Supernatural Society

 I don’t know that I have a pithy place I am going with this post.
 I guess I’m writing it because I get asked a lot:

-Why do you include gay characters in your books?
+Why I include gay characters in my books?

 I find the question confusing.